 Ham and Bacon Pastry Ring

-Egg wash (1 egg beaten with 1 Tbs. water)
+- Egg wash, made from 1 egg beaten with 1 Tbs. water

-Spoon prepared mixture evenly around widest part of dough.
+Spoon the prepared filling evenly around widest part of the dough that's been laid in a ring around the pizza stone.
 Gently pull each dough triangle up and over the filling, tucking these points underneath the dough edge at the center, allowing some filling to be visible in between the dough triangles.

-Using a pastry brush, brush dough with prepared egg wash.
-Bake pastry in preheated 375 degree F. oven, on center rack, uncovered, for 25-28 minutes, or until nicely golden brown.
+Using a pastry brush, brush the dough with the prepared egg wash.
+Bake the pastry in the preheated 375 degree F. oven, on the center rack, uncovered, for 25-28 minutes, or until the pastry is nicely golden brown.

-Remove pastry from oven and let rest for 5-10 minutes.
-Gently use a large spatula to loosen pastry ring from pizza stone, then slide from the pizza stone to a platter.
+Remove the pastry from oven and let it rest for 5-10 minutes.
+Gently use a large spatula to loosen pastry ring from pizza stone, then slide it from the pizza stone to a platter or large cutting board.

-Sprinkle pastry ring with warm, chopped bacon, then slice to serve.
+Sprinkle the baked pastry ring with warm, chopped (cooked) bacon, then slice to serve.